ExamonHPC/ipmi_pub/README.rst

 IPMI to MQTT publisher (OOB mode)
 =================================

-This script istantiate a pool of workers, one for each BMC host listed in the configuration file.
+This script instantiates a pool of workers, one for each BMC host listed in the configuration file.
-Every sampling interval, a worker reads all (default) available sensors and send the values to the corresponding MQTT topic.
+At every sampling interval, a worker reads all (default) available sensors and sends the values to the corresponding MQTT topic.

-Prerequisities
+Prerequisites
 --------------

-This script is intended to be executed on a service node having access both to the management and the public network.
-It needs the python MQTT library and one of the ``ipmitool/freeipmi`` commands installed.
+This script is intended to be executed on a service node with access to the management and the public network.
+It needs the Python MQTT library and one of the
+``ipmitool/freeipmi`` commands installed.

 Python